bazelbuild/starlark/spec.md

 A string is an immutable sequence of elements that encode Unicode text.
 The [type](#type) of a string is `"string"`.

+For reasons of efficiency and interoperability with the host language, the number of bits in each string element, which we call K, is specified to be either 8 or 16, depending on the implementation.
+For example, in the Go and Rust implementations, each string element is an 8-bit value (a byte) and Unicode text is encoded as UTF-8, whereas in the Java implementation, string elements are 16-bit values (Java `char`s) and Unicode text is encoded as UTF-16.

-Depending on the implementation, the elements may be 8- or 16-bit values, and may hold arbitrary values of the element type;
+An implementation may permit strings to hold arbitrary values of the element type, including sequences that do not denote encode valid Unicode text;
-we call the implementation's element width K.
-By convention, however, strings are typically used to hold valid encodings of Unicode code points, encoded using UTF-K.
+or, it may disallow invalid sequences, and operations that would form them.

 The built-in `len` function returns the number of elements in a string.

 Strings may be concatenated with the `+` operator.

-The substring expression `s[i:j]` returns the substring of `s` from index `i` up to index `j`.
+The substring expression `s[i:j]` returns the substring of `s` from element index `i` up to index `j`.
 <!-- TODO: The Rust implementation of s[i:j] may fail if it cuts a
      UTF-8 sequence in half.
 Need to accommodate that here. --> The index expression `s[i]` returns the